stabledata/switch/switch/README.md

 # Switch

-This is basically a component library for a development tool called Stable.
-This library itself is open source, but for now it only ships the Typescript.
+This is a component library for a no-code tool called Stable.